 The process is evolving to ensure that strategic infrastructure development is proactive, addressing both current and future challenges, and supporting the transition to a sustainable and reliable energy system.

-In London we are maximising the use of existing infrastructure through upgrades, whilst also establishing new to support increasing power flows in the region.
+In the South West we are maximising the use of existing infrastructure through upgrades, whilst also establishing new to support increasing power flows in the region.

-London | Plan Overview
+South West | Plan Overview